 The DAS and Trust Deeds are both formal solutions to unaffordable debt, administered by the Scottish government.
 There are certain similarities between the plans, but which one is best for you will depend upon your individual circumstances.
-Below we outline what you need to know about each solution, so you can get a better idea of which one could benefit you more.Get Started
+Below we outline what you need to know about each solution, so you can get a better idea of which one could benefit you more.Get help with debts today

 - How they work

 A Trust Deed is a legally binding solution for people who are struggling with problem debt.
 Once in a Trust Deed, you will make a single monthly contribution towards your debts, based on what you can afford after essential living costs have been met.
 At the end of the Trust Deed, any remaining debt will be written off, giving you a fresh financial start.

 Trust Deeds usually last for five years, but can sometimes last for six.

 To be eligible for a Trust Deed, you must have £5,000 or more of debt, owed to at least two creditors, be resident in Scotland, and be able to afford a monthly contribution towards your debts.